About the College

 The Biomedical Sciences Program for PhD students provides you with maximum choice in selecting a research specialization, and gives you a full year before making the crucial decision as to the topic and mentor for your thesis research.
 During the first year, you rotate through three labs, choosing from a variety of well funded labs in leading-edge research areas.

 Upstate Medical University has a long history of providing an excellent education.
-Our research focuses on some of the most critical diseases that affect human health and our outstanding faculty features international experts in many areas including neuroscience, cardiovascular physiology, cell and molecular biology, stem cell research, structural biology, virology and cancer biology.
+Our research focuses on some of the most critical diseases that affect human health and our outstanding faculty features international experts in many areas including neuroscience, diabetes, cardiovascular disease, molecular genetics, stem cell research, structural biology, infectious disease and cancer biology.

 Our graduate students receive training in the latest scientific research techniques using state-of-the art technology and instrumentation.
-In addition, we are committed to helping our students become well-trained scientists by providing mentoring, opportunities to hone presentation skills, and a solid grounding in grant and paper writing.
+In addition, we are committed to helping our students become well-trained scientists by providing mentoring, opportunities to hone presentation skills, and a solid grounding in writing grants and research papers.

 “Transforming students from consumers of knowledge